 There are many great SEO tools but, at Digital Media Stream, our personal favourite is SEMrush.
 As one of the most powerful SEO tools on the market, SEMrush is effective and efficient in search engine optimisation and sourcing the ultimate keywords through extensive keyword research.

-SEMrush gives you an in-depth analysis of each individual keyword as well as keyword difficulty, search volume, and the number of results the keyword is found in a search engine results page.
+SEMrush gives you an in-depth analysis of each individual keyword as well as keyword difficulty, search volume, and the number of results the keyword found on a search engine results page.

 Added bonuses include SEMrush running an SEO audit for your website’s blogs to identify any potential errors, problems or opportunities for useful backlinks.
 If you want to know more about SEMrush, you can check out their features page for all the insights.